 Our team of complementary therapists tailor programmes to each person’s needs.
 Sessions provide a safe space where patients and their carers can take a little time out of their daily challenges and achieve a sense of wellbeing.

 Treatments may help alleviate many common symptoms such as pain, nausea, insomnia, muscular aches and low mood.
 We aim to offer the maximum benefit whilst disturbing the client as little as possible: comfort is everything.

-Under normal circumstances the team would do a brief assessment over the phone when booking the first appointment and then take further details, in person, at a first session.
+At this point we will book the first appointment and then take further details, in person, at the first session.